Can Apple Pages Finally Replace Microsoft Word For Mac?

 The Apple Pages word processor is a much better option for Mac users.

-It autosaves directly to your computer hard drive or, more likely, to your iCloud drive when you are online.
+It autosaves directly to your computer’s hard drive or, more likely, to your iCloud drive when you are online.

 On top of that, you can get the full suite of tools for free.

-So you get Pages along with the other iWork apps, Numbers, and Keynote as a bonus.
+So you get Pages along with Numbers and Keynote as a bonus.

 If you are a Mac user, all you need is your Apple ID to download Pages for Mac and iOS from the Mac App Store.